Photos by SPAO alumni L-R: Joyce Crago, Richard Robesco, Danni-Rae Mistaken Chief

 SPAO cultivates an inclusive community of distinct artistic vision, critical dialogue and technical expertise in the photographic arts through exhibition, partnerships and education.

-The School of the Photographic Arts: Ottawa was established in 2005 as an alternative for study in the photographic visual arts.
-In 2017 we evolved into the SPAO: Photographic Arts Centre with the construction of our new facility.
+In 2017 The School of the Photographic Arts: Ottawa evolved and expanded into the SPAO: Photographic Arts Centre with the construction of our new facility.

 SPAO's original facility at 168 Dalhousie St.